 Coming back to life after this meaningful event, I looked back at the last (almost) three years ever since my PhD contract expired in the fall of 2017, and I made some analysis of why certain events and decisions have happened in my life within this period.
-Overally, my life satisfaction is now better in very many different ways than it used to be three years ago.
+Overall, my life satisfaction is now better in very many ways than it used to be three years ago.

-This is just sad to watch and I know how this feels as I’ve been there too, for many, many years.
+This is just sad to watch.
+I know how this feels as I’ve been there too, for many, many years.
 So, I’m out of this game right now, and I can concentrate on the everyday enjoyment of the process of building something without the necessity to ask for any external reaffirmation.
 If you ask me what the difference is, it is more or less like the difference between getting an orgasm a few times a day (and without much effort put into it) versus struggling to have it once per year.
 You get the idea.

 Secondly, I finally got one concrete vision of what I want from life in the long run, and I improved on my personal criteria for evaluating what is really important to do, and what is not.
-Back then, I used to say “yes!” to every project—unless I was so overwhelmed with projects that I just had to say “no” due to a exhaustion and/or a complete lack of time.
+Back then, I used to say “yes!” to every project—unless I was so overwhelmed with projects that I just had to say “no” due to exhaustion and/or a complete lack of time.

-I experienced quite a deep isolation after my contract has expired three years ago since all of a sudden, I was no longer an active member of my graduate school.
+I experienced quite a deep isolation after my contract expired three years ago since all of a sudden, I was no longer an active member of my graduate school.
 And, I knew that I needed to change some criteria here as soon as possible.
-Today, I have friends who might be spread around the world, but at least, I know that we think and feel alike, and that they truly understand me, think of me sometimes, and poke me by themselves instead of waiting to hear from me.
+Today, I have friends who might be spread around the world, but at least, I know that we think and feel alike and that they truly understand me, think of me sometimes, and poke me by themselves instead of waiting to hear from me.

 Lastly, I finally took care of my health.
 Although I was always using some heuristics to live more or less healthily, I finally introduced some more self-discipline in daily life.
 I finally started eating, sleeping, and exercising (at least a little bit) on a so-so regular basis.
 I just knew that without this, my well-being and all my career plans will go bust in the long run.
 Subsequently, my mood in daily life also improved a lot.

-When I see Elon’s efforts to colonize Mars and help the humanity in becoming a powerful, multi-planet civilization, I smile.
+When I see Elon’s efforts to colonize Mars and help humanity in becoming a powerful, multi-planet civilization, I smile.
 I smile because I know that before we are technically able to colonize any other planet, it might be that in a hundred years, there will be no humanity left.

-Although some behavioral paradigms such as the Skinner’s experiments on classical and instrumental conditioning, are widely known to the general public, not too many people have heard about John B. Calhoun’s experiments from the 70-ies.
-And, it might be worth to get familiar with these!
+Although some behavioural paradigms such as Skinner’s experiments on classical and instrumental conditioning are widely known to the general public, not too many people have heard about John B. Calhoun’s experiments from the seventies.
+And, it might be worth getting familiar with these!
 Calhoun’s original vision was to explore how a population of rats would evolve in the ideal conditions in which they had a lot of resources and no natural enemies.

-Thus, for the next decade, he restlessly experimented with building cages and habitats for rodents in the laboratory conditions.
-In the end, the launched his most famous experiment in which Norwegian rats were replaced with albino house mice genetically modified so that they have lower chance of getting infections (logical move, given that they were supposed to share a small area)
+Thus, for the whole next decade, he restlessly experimented with building cages and habitats for rodents in laboratory conditions.
+In the end, the launched his most famous experiment in which Norwegian rats were replaced with albino house mice genetically modified so that they have a lower chance of getting infections (a logical move, given that they were supposed to share a small area)